Yonge Street: Construction of Yonge Street

 The following spring, Simcoe instructed Deputy Surveyor General Augustus Jones to blaze a small trail marking the route.
 Simcoe initiated construction of the road by granting land to settlers, who in exchange were required to clear 33 feet of frontage on the road passing their lot.
 Certain seasons saw the muddy sidewalks of York in deplorable condition, and Yonge Street was renowned as being particularly bad, making it difficult to transport loads along it.
 The first Toronto resident known to have introduced sidewalks was Jesse Ketchum, who used tanned bark.

-In the summer of 1794, William Berczy was the first to take up the offer, leading a group of 64 families north-east of Toronto to found the town of German Mills, in modern Markham.
+In the summer of 1794, William Berczy was the first to take up the offer, leading a group of 64 families northeast of Toronto to found the town of German Mills, in modern Markham.
 By the end of 1794, Berczy's settlers had cleared the route around Thornhill.
 However, the settlement was hit by a series of setbacks and road construction stalled.

 Work on the road started again in 1795 when the Queen's Rangers took over.
 They began their work at Eglinton Avenue and proceeded north, reaching the site of St. Albans on 16 February 1796.
-Expansion of the trail into a road was a condition of settlement for farmers along the route, who were required to spend 12 days a year to clear the road of logs, subsequently removed by convicted drunks as part of their sentence.
+Expansion of the trail into a road was a condition of settlement for farmers along the route, who were required to spend 12 days a year to clear the road of logs, subsequently removed by convicted drunks as part of their sentences.
 The southern end of the road was in use in the first decade of the 19th century, and became passable all the way to the northern end in 1816.